cormas/cormas-docs/docs/pharo-environment.md

 ## Inspector

-The second important tool that you must learn is called _Inspector_.
+The second important tool that you must learn is called _"Inspector"_.
 It is a window that represents an object.
 The default inspector will show you the propertioes of an object and allow you to interact with it by sending messages.
 You can also define custom tabs for an inspector to add custom representations (e.g., visualizations, tables, graphs, etc.) for your objects.

 Let's start with a simple example.
 In your Playground, write the following, right-click on in and select _Inspect it_ from the menu.
 You can also use the keyboard shortcut _Ctrl+I_ or _Cmd+I_ on Mac.